matt0164/frizz/README.md

 The Algorithm
 1. Determining the Forecast Period:
 •	By default, the program will provide a weather forecast for the 'upcoming day' based on the time the user checks the app.
-•	If checked in the morning (let's say before 10 AM), the app will provide a forecast from 8 AM that day to 8 PM of the same day.
+•	The app will provide a forecast from 10 AM that day to 3 PM of the same day.
-•	If checked in the evening (let's say after 10 AM), the forecast will span the remainder of that day and the entirety of the next day.
-•	The program will also provide a 7-day forecast, allowing users to select a different day or time period.
+•	Future version of the program will also provide a 48-hour forecast, allowing users to select a different day or time period and visualize the weather conditions during the upcoming day.
 2. Highlighting Critical Periods:
-•	The app will analyze the forecast data for the next 24 and 72 hours to identify any 'critical periods' - times when humidity or wind speed will be extremely high or low.
+•	The app will analyze the forecast data for the next 24 (and 72 hours in future versions) to identify any 'critical periods' - times when humidity or dew point (and later wind speed) will be extremely high or low.
 •	Users will be notified about these critical periods, which can help them plan their hair care and styling accordingly.
-3. Weekly Snapshot:
+3. Weekly Snapshot (future versions):
 •	In addition to the daily forecast, the app will provide a snapshot for the next 5 to 7 days.
 •	This snapshot will highlight any particularly good or bad days for certain hairstyles based on the expected humidity and wind speed.
 •	For example, it could tell a user "next Tuesday will be a great day for straight hair" or "next Thursday will be a very tough day for straight hair due to high humidity and wind speeds".
-4. User-Centric Customizations:
+4. User-Centric Customizations (future versions):
 •	Users can adjust their 'hair check' times according to their routine, enabling the app to provide a more personalized forecast.
 •	Based on the forecast and the user's specified schedule, the app will offer custom recommendations on the optimal hair care/styling for that day.